Many of the answers to the frequently asked questions can be found in the resource manual.

 The closing date for entries was Monday 20 June 2016.

-As demand for places will be high we will have to limit the number of entries we accept.
-A ballot will be held after the closing date.
-Where possible places will be allocated to reflect the percentage of state and independent schools in each region.
-Schools will be notified of the outcome by the end of June 2016.
+As demand for places was high we had to limit the number of entries we accepted.
+A ballot was held after the closing date.
+Where possible places were allocated to reflect the percentage of state and independent schools in each region.
+Schools were notified of the outcome by the end of June 2016.

 How many teams can we enter from our school?